British Entomology

+Content

-The work comprises 770 hand-coloured, copper-plate engravings, each 8 by 5 1/2 inches (20×14 cm), together with two or more pages of text.
+The work comprises 771 hand-coloured, copper-plate engravings, each 8 by 5 1/2 inches (20×14 cm), together with two or more pages of text.
 The work was issued in monthly parts over 16 years, each part comprising three or more (usually four) plates.
 Plates were initially printed on James Whatman's Turkey Mill paper and then (circa 1832) on Rye Mill paper.
+Colouring was almost exclusively by Joseph Standish and his family.

-It was a masterpiece of the engraver's and colourist's art, described by the eminent French naturalist Georges Cuvier as the "paragon of perfection".
+It was a masterpiece of the engraver's and colourist's art, described by Pierre André Latreille (1762–1833) (but wrongly attributed to the eminent French naturalist Georges Cuvier) as the "paragon of perfection".
 Close examination of a proof set of plates (see below) reveals an obsessive attention to detail.
 The shading of the foliage is typically achieved by multiple, finely engraved lines spaced at intervals of five or more to the millimetre.
 The fronds (olfactory receptors) of many moth antennae are individually coloured – as in plate 674 (left).
 Several beetles and flies have body and limb highlights picked out in minute dots and lines of powdered gold.
 Thoracic and abdominal hairs are mostly painted individually.
 Where transparent wings are shown extended the colouring involved the precise application of multiple colour washes overlaid by a satin finish, gum arabic glaze to reproduce the visual effect of iridescence.

 Almost every plate includes an equally well rendered botanical element, often the dominant part of the illustration.
 In a footnote to the first plate, Curtis explains this as follows:

+The first 6 plates (comprising Part 1) and the final 4 plates were engraved by Curtis himself.
+Up until June 1827 other plates were mainly engraved by Robert Acton (1792-1880).
+Thereafter evidence suggests that Charles Edward Wagstaff (1808-1850) took on work.
+In all cases Curtis retained a very tight, hands-on supervisory role to which his principal colourist, Joseph Standish (1752-1837) was also subjected.
+It is not known who coloured the plates after the death of Joseph Standish.